tjgillis/sdk-ios/README.markdown

 The placement IDs are set using the PlayHaven Developer Dashboard.

-Optionally, you may choose to show the loading overlay immediately by setting the request object's *showsOverlayImmediately* property to YES.
+Optionally, you can show the loading overlay immediately by setting the request object's *showsOverlayImmediately* property to YES.
 This is useful if you would like keep users from interacting with your UI while the content is loading.

 #### Preloading requests (optional)
 To make content requests more responsive, you may choose to preload a content unit for a given placement.
 This will start a request for a content unit without displaying it, preserving the content unit until you call -(void)send on a  content request for the same placement in your app.